awsed/iotbot/README.md

-# Integrating GoPiGo with AWS IoT using Node.js
+# Controling and Integrating the GoPiGo with AWS IoT using Node.js

 The GoPiGo is a complete kit from Dexter Industries to build your own robot car with a Raspberry Pi as its brain.
 When connected to the Internet it can be controlled with the AWS IoT service.